LAAC-LSCP/ChildProject/docs/source/install.rst

 Now, install Miniconda to manage your environments by following `this guide <https://conda.io/projects/conda/en/latest/user-guide/install/windows.html>`_.

-Then, Open a GIT CMD prompt (search for "GIT CMD" in the start Menu) and run the following commands to create your environment:
+Then, Open an Anaconda prompt (search for "Anaconda Prompt" in the start Menu) and run the following commands to create your environment:

 .. code:: bash